judsonlmoore/judsonlmoore.com/_posts/peace-corps/2012-10-14-bishkek-photo-tour.markdown

   - bishkek
   - kyrgyzstan
   - photos
-excerpt:		On a perfect morning in Bishkek, the capital city of Kyrgyzstan in the heart of Central Asia, I grabbed a camera and went on a tour to capture some beauty.
+description:		On a perfect morning in Bishkek, the capital city of Kyrgyzstan in the heart of Central Asia, I grabbed a camera and went on a tour to capture some beauty.
 image:			/assets/images/2012/10/Bishkek_featured.jpg
 ---